SUBRATPALHAR-androidnionic/cordova-plugin-ble-central/README.md

 # Bluetooth Low Energy (BLE) Central Plugin for Apache Cordova

+## The Plugin is for personal use, use or distribute of the plugin is strictly prohibated by any means.

 This plugin enables communication between a phone and Bluetooth Low Energy (BLE) peripherals.

 The plugin provides a simple [JavaScript API](#api) for iOS and Android.